 These results help us better answer some fundamental questions relating to Barn Owl conservation.
 How many times have we been asked, “how much habitat do Barn Owls need?”.
 It seems that the landscape type may be an important part of the answer.

 The results of this groundbreaking work are now available.
-The landscape suitability maps, and more information relating to habitat requirements in different landscape types, can be downloaded (see link>) and a free RSPB/BOT leaflet is available (see link>).
+The landscape suitability maps, and more information relating to habitat requirements in different landscape types, are now available and a free RSPB/BOT Leaflet is available.
 Information from this study has since been incorporated into the Barn Owl Conservation Handbook.